arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ## Conclusion

-In this blog post we looked at how you can configure Azure AD authentication for your Azure Function App.
-Join me in the next blog post of this series where we look at how you can configure managed identity for your Function App and grant access to other Azure resources.
+In this blog post we looked at how you can configure Azure AD authentication for a Azure Function App.
+Join me in the next blog post of this series where we look at how you can configure managed identity for a Function App and grant access to other Azure resources.